Skip to content

 Additional Paperwork for Self-Employed Borrowers

-If you are currently self-employed, you might have to provide some additional paperwork during the application process.
-Additional VA loan documents required for self-employed borrowers can include the following:
+If you are currently self-employed, you might have to provide some additional paperwork when applying for a VA loan in the state of California.
+Additional documents required for self-employed borrowers can include the following:

 1. Tax returns for the most recent two years, including any schedules such as the K-1 (“Partner’s Share of Income, Deductions, Credits”).